 Supreme Court of the Netherlands

-The Netherlands Government Buildings Agency, Rijksvastgoedbedrijf, required the development of a new energy efficient court with state-of-the-art facilities, and the demolition of the former AXA-building.
-The project involved the investment and development of court rooms, meeting rooms, new workspaces, a car park and other amenities across six levels and 18,000m2.
+The Netherlands Government Buildings Agency Rijksvastgoedbedrijf, required the development of a new energy efficient Supreme Court with state-of-the-art facilities, and the demolition of the former AXA-building.

-‘For decades the client wished to relocate the court to a more inspiring and appealing area,’ says Janet Man, Senior Operations Manager.
-‘The client required a new building with timeless, contemporary architecture that represents continuity, their long-term vision for the future and accommodates the needs of all users of the court’.
+By partnering with Invesis, the client received a new building with timeless, contemporary architecture that represents continuity, their long-term vision for the future and accommodates the needs of all users of the court.

 The design of the court was a key priority of the client.
-The design concept for the building was based on creating an inviting and transparent environment; anchored within the lively city, whilst offering a neutral and peaceful space for its users.
+Invesis worked cohesively with our partners and selected designers to develop a design concept that was based on creating a sustainable, inviting and transparent environment; anchored within the Hague, whilst offering a neutral and peaceful space for its users.

-Design, construction, and facilities management obligations were carried out by Poort van Den Haag building contractor, BAM Utiliteitsbouw B.V – who are our longstanding partners.
-BAM Utiliteitsbouw B.V used Building Information Moddeling (BIM) on this project, to detect and resolve design clashes within the disciplines in architectural, structural and design installation.
+- used Building Information Modelling (BIM) to detect and resolve design clashes within the disciplines in architectural, structural and design installation